devraza/dianciemacs/README.md

 # Dianciemacs

+> Project deprecated as part of my move to self-sustainability, and as I no longer use Emacs.
+I've moved to Neovim, and you'll be able to see my config soon.

 Dianciemacs is a minimal and elegant Emacs distribution for those who prefer simplicity and aesthetics.

 The current default theme used is a custom theme called [hazakura](https://github.com/devraza/hazakura-emacs).